YukiAttano/4chan-reader-issues/README.md

 and found the existing App solutions too hard for unexperienced users (like myself), I've created this App.

-My app does not collect your user data which includes crash reports too.
+My app does not automatically collect crash reports.

 1. Therefor, I need your help to identify bugs on [Issues](https://github.com/YukiAttano/4chan-reader-issues/issues)
 2. And also feel free to share feature requests on [Issues](https://github.com/YukiAttano/4chan-reader-issues/issues)